Overview

 thumb Listen Now speaker

-A Regional Prostate Cancer diagnosis, also known as Locally Advanced Prostate Cancer or Stage 4A Prostate Cancer, means that the tumor has spread to the closest lymph nodes in your pelvis shown at the top of the image in green.
+A Regional Prostate Cancer diagnosis, also known as Non-Metastatic Prostate Cancer or Stage 4A Prostate Cancer, means that the cancer has spread to the closest lymph nodes in your pelvis shown at the top of the image in green.
 It has not spread to any other organs in your body.

 What Tests Will I Need and Why?